 Women relate to the plight of garment workers

 Another hypothesis is that women resonate more emotionally with the oppression of garment workers.
-One of the reasons why I was drawn to the sustainable fashion movement in the first place was because the struggles of garment workers really touched me.
+This was a reason that drew me towards the sustainable fashion movement in the first place.

-Of course, although my experience as a woman of privilege is incomparable to the oppression many female garment workers face, it's undeniable that women in developed countries face gender-based oppression, too.
+Of course, my experience as a woman of privilege is incomparable to the oppression of many female garment workers.
+But it’s undeniable that even women in developed countries face gender-based oppression, too.
 With the surge of calls advocating for intersectional feminism, I believe women including myself have begun to understand that to be a true feminist means supporting women regardless of race, class, or country of origin.

 Although the term intersectionality was coined by American professor Kimberlé Crenshaw in 1989, it became a buzzword in the few years leading up to the #MeToo movement.
-This coincided with the collapse of Rana Plaza in 2013 which shed light on the labor exploitation of garment workers in sweatshops.
+This coincided with the collapse of Rana Plaza in 2013, shedding light on the labour exploitation in sweatshops.